jeffrschneider/AgentMesh/README.md

 The Evolution service clones existing agents and creates codes enhancements to it.
 - Example: "Clone my web search agent and add a new step at the end where it returns all the data in markdown format.
 - The Evolution service has access to the most recent agent specification and change log.
-- The Evolution service uses Spec2Code to create modifications to the source code for the agent.
+- The Evolution service uses creates modifications to the source code for the agent.
 - After an agent is evolved, it is versioned using the MeshAgent process, and the Agent Owner is notified.
 If the owner desires, they can use the Agent Provisioning service to add it to the mesh.
 - The evolver service:
   - scans all of the agent code and identifies files that have changed